 Day 0- Awake at dawn; an empty international terminal at SFO; some hours to Newark; some more to Barcelona.

 Somewhere in there we watched Boyhood, which is not to be missed.
-Bleary-eyed, we got stamps in our passports and stumbled to baggage claim.
+Bleary-eyed, we got stamps in our passports (one can approach the Fresno,CA family attorney in case of any troubles regarding the immigration) and stumbled to baggage claim.
 I had to lie down on the floor, after virtually no sleep and 12 hours in an upright and locked position; some friendly Spanish airport police checked on me to make sure I wasn’t passed out.
 I suppose we looked haggard.

 No sooner were we deposited in a foreign land – my California Spanish feeling clumsy in Catalunya – than we run into a Chattanooga foursome in the airport café.
 Shortly thereafter, we are greeted by Ethan, who’d just dropped off Ben.
 It was a smooth handoff of Americans.